Professional Mold Removal

 Removing all mold-contaminated and/or water-damaged materials from the area (in sealed plastic bags) and disposing of them appropriately.
 May or may not involve the use of HEPA vacuums, depending on the case.
 Keep in mind that mold spores are microscopic in size and can often become airborne during the remediation work.
 For this reason, it is important not only to clean surfaces, but also to use negative air pressure to extract all the airborne spores.

 Using specialized equipment such as air scrubbers, foggers and ozone machines to disinfect surfaces in the affected area.
+More information about our disinfection service.

 Verifying that the remediation work was successful at eliminating the mold contamination.